 - 1. Serve as the lead person responsible for facilitating implementation of DASA. - 2.
 Participate in required training to respond to human relations in the areas of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and gender, gender identity or expression. - 3.
 Be accessible to students and other staff for consultation and guidance relative to DASA. - 4.
-Accept reports regarding violations and conduct investigations. - 5.
+Accept reports regarding violations, conduct investigations, and prepare reports of findings and communications as appropriate. - 5.
 Maintain a professional, ethical relationship with students and all other BOCES stakeholder groups.